Back to Don's Maps

 Back to Venus figures from the Stone Age

-Venus figures from Russia, the Ukraine and sites East of the Donau mouth
+Venus figures from Russia, Ukraine and sites East of the Donau mouth

 Avdeevo - Venus figures and other finds from this important archaeological site.